Law & Policy Program: Research Projects

 Law & Policy Research Project: The SGLPP has published two documents in the wake of Hurricanes Katrina and Rita – the Louisiana Coastal Hazard Mitigation Guidebook and the Louisiana Homeowners Handbook to Prepare for Natural Hazards.
 The Guidebook, funded partially by FEMA and published in 2008, is directed towards local governments and policy makers.
 The emphasis of the Guidebook is on processes local governments can use to institute and encourage adoption of better non-structural hazard mitigation measures in their communities.
 A lot has happened in the five years since the Guidebook was first published.
 Other hurricanes have caused significant damage; more and better data has been collected on coastal land elevations; storm surge modeling has been improved; the rate of relative sea level rise has been more accurately calculated, including the predicted effects of continuing climate change; progressive parishes have set examples in land use planning and national policy on disaster mitigation; and flood insurance has radically changed.
 All of these factors create an environment where people will probably be much more receptive to the techniques outlined in the Guidebook.
 Updating the Guidebook will allow incorporation of new information on a number of topics and reworking the techniques for hazard mitigation.
 The SGLPP is working on updates to the Guidebook, including new sections directed towards water-dependent structures, climate change, and flood insurance.

 Law & Policy Research Project: The SGLPP employs up to six law students from Louisiana law schools and provides real-world training on coastal and environmental law, natural resource law, ocean law, land use and planning law, and administrative law.
 This training is not available through the state’s law schools, and our graduates overwhelmingly report that what they learned though the SGLPP was vital to their careers after graduation.
 Our legal interns have the opportunity to draft memorandum and articles, attend trainings and workshops, engage directly with local governments and other constituents, and give presentations at workshops and conferences.
 This breadth of training is not often found in the private sector or through state externships.
 Many of our graduates continue to work in this area, making the training we provide beneficial to our constituents well into the future.
-More information about our intern and extern programs is available here.
+More information about our intern and extern programs.